-In 2016 the population of Carex hyalinolepis found at the end of Webster Drive on the southeastern end of the marsh was approximately the same as observed in 2014 and 2015.
-In 2016 the maximum number of fruiting stems observed within a square meter of the population was 3.0, down from a count of 11.0 in 2015.
-The estimated average number of fruiting stems per square meter was 0.1, down from 0.7 in 2015.
+The population of Carex hyalinolepis found at the end of Webster Drive on the southeastern end of the marsh (Map 1) was approximately the same as observed from 2014 through 2017.
+In 2018 it measured 668.83 m2.
+The maximum number of fruiting stems per square meter was six.
+The approximate mean number of fruiting stems per square meter was 0.2.